AmanPathak-DevOps/Scripts-Installation/README.md

 # Scripts-Installation
-Installation for Only Work for Ubuntu where the version would be 22.04LTS
+Installation Only Work for Ubuntu 18.04LTS, 20.04LTS and 22.04LTS

 Steps to use the Scripts
 For Linux OS only